paulxu1234/ameba_docs/source/application_note/flash_memory_layout.rst

     TrustZone Layout
     ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-    There are only eight SAU entries to set memory to non\-secure or non\-secure callable attribution.
+    There are only eight SAU entries to set memory to non-secure or non-secure callable attribution.
 To maintain the flexibility of the system, we resolve the problem of insufficient SAU entries through the method described below:

-    - IDAU partitions the address space of adjacent 512MB into two parts, secure and non\-secure, according to the address bit[28].
+    - IDAU partitions the address space of adjacent 512MB into two parts, secure and non-secure, according to the address bit[28].

-    - The two secure/non\-secure address spaces are mapped to the same physical memory, which is address aliasing.
-Secure address space provides the window of secure access to this physical memory, and non\-secure address space provides the window of non\-secure access to it.
+    - The two secure/non-secure address spaces are mapped to the same physical memory, which is address aliasing.
+Secure address space provides the window of secure access to this physical memory, and non-secure address space provides the window of non-secure access to it.

-    Figure 2\-5 Result of IDAU conjunction with SAU
+    Figure 2-5 Result of IDAU conjunction with SAU

-    Figure 2\-7 illustrates the TrustZone layout.
+    Figure 2-7 illustrates the TrustZone layout.
 Refer to User Manual for more information about TrustZone.

-    Figure 2\-6 TrustZone layout
+    Figure 2-6 TrustZone layout